 Walking the Hollyford Track

-You may know the Milford and Routeburn, but what about the Hollyford Track?
+If you've been thorough in your New Zealand research, then you'll have no doubt come across the Milford and Routeburn Tracks.
+However, have you heard of the Hollyford Track?
 Visitors to the Fiordland region of New Zealand are spoilt for choice when it comes to spectacular hiking and walking – this renowned corner of New Zealand offers some of the best walking in the country!
 The Milford, Routeburn and Hollyford Tracks are all within a stone's throw of each other, meaning that the hardest part of any visit to this famous area is choosing which walk is the best one to fulfil your dream walking holiday.

-All three tracks lie within Fiordland National Park, in the south west corner of the South Island of New Zealand.
+The Hollyford Track lies within Fiordland National Park, in the south-west corner of the South Island of New Zealand.
 The easiest way into Fiordland by road is from Queenstown or Te Anau.
-From Te Anau, it's between one and two hours to the start of the trail heads of all three tracks.
-From Queenstown, it’s between three and four hours to the start of the Hollyford and the Milford and the Divide start of the Routeburn.
-If beginning the Routeburn from the Routeburn Shelter near Glenorchy, expect a journey of around an hour and fifteen minutes from Queenstown and over three hours from Te Anau.
-The tracks are easy to get onto but you will need some help as they all start and finish in different spots and, like anywhere, there are a few local tips that can help you enjoy your trip even more.
+From Te Anau, it's between one and two hours to the start of the trailheads of all three tracks.
+From Queenstown, it’s between three and four hours to the start of the Hollyford.
+The track is easy to get onto but you will need some help as it starts and finishes in different spots and, like anywhere, there are a few local tips that can help you enjoy your trip even more.

 What about Milford Sound, can I see Milford and walk one of these tracks?

 Milford Sound is also in Fiordland and very close to all of these tracks.
 Be aware though, there aren’t many places to stay in Milford Sound and at the wrong time of day it can be very busy.
 With a little careful planning, there are ways you can get out on Milford Sound without the crowds and experience some special views that few people ever see!
-Guests on our Kiwi Classic, Masterpiece and Short South stay overnight on Milford Sound before enjoying a morning cruise, whilst guests on our World Heritage trip see the Sound by air as they take a helicopter over the length of the sound towards the Hollyford Valley.
+Guests on our World Heritage, Masterpiece, Kiwi Classic and Pure South trips will get the chance to experience a day in Milford Sound in all its glory.

 What makes the Hollyford Track unique?